TeskaLabs/splang-docs/README.md

-# SPLang documentation
+# SP-Lang documentation

 ## Description

-Welcome to SPLang documentation!
+Welcome to SP-Lang documentation!

 You can find and edit documentation content in markdown files.

 This is a submodule of `teskalabs-docs` repository.
 Site's layout and docs index page can be edited in `teskalabs-docs` repository.

 ## Development and deployment